Education, Investigation, and Resolution

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."
 Title IX of the Education Amendments of 1972

-Title IX is a law that forbids education programs that receive federal money from sex discrimination.
-Although frequently associated with allowing women to participate in sports, Title IX more broadly protects all members of the campus community from discrimination on the basis of sex, ranging from sexual harassment to gender-based discrimination to sexual violence such as rape (including attempted rape), stalking, verbal abuse, and more.
-Title IX protection applies to students, faculty, and staff of all genders.
+Although frequently associated with allowing women to participate in sports, Title IX is a federal law that protects all members of the campus community from discrimination on the basis of sex in the university’s education programs and activities, including prohibitions on gender-based discrimination, sexual harassment, and sexual violence such as rape (including attempted rape), stalking, verbal abuse, and other sexual misconduct.

 The University of Puget Sound is committed to upholding the rights granted by Title IX and to fully investigating and addressing Title IX violations.
 Puget Sound takes pride in cultivating a safe and proactive community with respect to sexual discrimination, gender violence prevention and education, and sexual assault and harassment response.